ESchae/SimilarSoundSearch/README.md

 * python 2.x (used version is 2.7.6., theres no support yet for python 3 because of missing support for python 3 within Essentia (see https://github.com/MTG/essentia/issues/138)

-The following additional libraries must be installed:

-* For feature extraction Essentia (branch 2.1._beta2 _fixes) is used.
+* [Essentia](http://essentia.upf.edu/) (v.2.1._beta2 _fixes) for feature extraction
-You can download it from [here](https://github.com/MTG/essentia) and follow the instructions given[here](http://essentia.upf.edu/documentation/installing.html)
+You can download it from [here](https://github.com/MTG/essentia/tree/v2.1_beta2_fixes) and follow the instructions given [here](http://essentia.upf.edu/documentation/installing.html)

 * [scikit-learn](http://scikit-learn.org/stable/install.html) for nearest neighbors search (requires numpy and scipy)

-> pip install scikit-learn
+>$ pip install scikit-learn

+* [SoX](https://wiki.ubuntuusers.de/SoX/) for listen to the files directly from the terminal and a handler for mp3 files

+>$ sudo apt-get install sox libsox-fmt-mp3

-For working with the SoundBase class you need the following:
+If using the example database is not enough for you and you want to work with the SoundBase class you need the following:

 * [dataset](http://dataset.readthedocs.io/en/latest/install.html) 0.6.0 for sql workarounds

 * [tqdm](https://pypi.python.org/pypi/tqdm) for displaying a nice progressbar

-> pip install dataset tqdm
+>$ pip install dataset tqdm

+then for more information simply type

+>$ python soundbase.py -h

 Up to now the functionality was only tested on Ubuntu 14.04.